st3v3nmw/obsidian-spaced-repetition/README.md

     - Variant of Anki's
     - Initial note ease is calculated as a function of the average ease of incoming or outgoing links
     - fuzz: ceil(0.05 * interval)
-    - Scheduling information stored as a HTML comment at the top of the note

-## TODO

-- Move scheduling information to YAML header
+    - Scheduling information in YAML header